mpimd-csc/flexiblas/README.md

     Enable/disable the automatic search for *BLAS* libraries during configuration.
-They need to be added separately using the `-DEXTRA` option or configured afterwards.
+They need to be added separately using the `-DEXTRA` option or configured afterward.
 The default value is `ON`.

 * `-DLAPACK=ON/OFF`